 - Notable Customer Support Policy Changes

-Players are encouraged to ask questions, share advice, provide feedback and participate in on-going discussions on the Customer Support forum.
+Players are encouraged to ask questions, share advice, and participate in on-going discussions on the Customer Support forum.
 Accordingly, it is of utmost importance that all players treat each other with respect and courtesy.
 For more information, please review the Forum Code of Conduct and the Forum Guidelines below.